 2 months of neurology, including one inpatient and one consultation service month.
 One month of pediatric neurology can be substituted for one of the adult neurology months for those considering a fellowship in Child and Adolescent Psychiatry.

 Rotations completed at UVA Hospital, Commonwealth Center for Children and Adolescents, Western State Hospital and one or more community sites.
 The second year is broken into 10 five-week blocks.

 2 blocks of 5E Psychiatry Inpatient Unit managing patients and supervising interns

 2 blocks of Consult Liaison/Emergency Psychiatry as a supervisory resident for in hospital consults

 1 block of Inpatient Geriatric Psychiatry

 1 block Western State Hospital inpatient

 12 months of continuous outpatient training in a private practice model office where residents see patients of all socioeconomic levels.
 Attendings provide real time case supervision.
 1-1 1/2 days per week of protected didactic time.
 Clinic caseload supervision weekly and outside supervision with community psychiatrist.

 The fourth year is a longitudinal experience with residents developing schedules that meet their training requirements and addressing individual professional goals.
 Some of the training options are listed here.
-Fourth year residents spend one day a week in the outpatient clinic following patients from their previous year, and a half day a week supervising first and second year residents in bridge clinic and a full or half day in the child clinic.
+Fourth year residents spend one and a half days a week in the outpatient clinic following patients from their previous year, and a half day a week supervising first and second year residents in bridge clinic and a full or half day in the child clinic.
 Additional requirements that may need to be satisfied in the fourth year are time in Child and Adolescent Psychiatry, Community Psychiatry, Forensics or Addictions.